hmito/esj73web/web/ersympo_en.md

 ### Review and Selection

-Proposals will be reviewed by the ESJ72 Symposium Committee, and one speaker will be selected based on the review results.
+Proposals will be reviewed by the ESJ73 Symposium Committee, and one speaker will be selected based on the review results.

-### Restrictions on Reinvitation
+### Restrictions on Reinvitation to ER Symposium

 Proposals to reinvite individuals who have previously served as ER Invited Speakers will be given lower priority.
 Additionally, if a previously invited speaker did not contribute to the journal *Ecological Research*, proposals to reinvite them may be rejected.
 Ensure that all proposed speakers agree to these terms before submitting the proposal.

+Proposals to reinvite individuals who have previously served as ER Invited Speakers will be given lower priority.
+Additionally, if a previously invited speaker did not contribute to the journal *Ecological Research*, proposals to reinvite them may be rejected.
+Ensure that all proposed speakers agree to these terms before submitting the proposal.
+Additional restrictions apply, as with other ESJ symposia.
+For details, please refer to the **Common Guidelines for Regular Symposia** below.

+### Restrictions on Multiple Presentations
+For ESJ73, the presentation rule has changed.
+Each presenter is now restricted to one presentation with abstract registration, regardless of the presentation format.
+Please refer to the conference website (https://esj-meeting.net/registinfo/#複数講演の制限 ) for more information.

 ### Proposal Deadline

-The deadline for submitting ER Symposium proposals is **Friday, August 30, at 23:59 JST**.
+The deadline for submitting ER Symposium proposals is **Friday, August 29, at 23:59 JST**.
 Notifications of acceptance or rejection are planned for September.

 ### Application Procedure

-Submit proposals via the application Google Form.
+Submit proposals via this [Google Form](https://forms.gle/zLUL9b7VZKd51uJQ6).
 If you cannot access Google Forms and wish to apply, please contact the person listed at the end of this document via email.

 The proposal should include the following information:
 1. Principal Applicant Information
     - Name, affiliation, email address
 2. ER Invited Speaker Information
     - Name, affiliation
-    - Reasons for inviting the speaker (how the ER Invited Speaker will enhance the symposium's value, benefits to society members from the invited lecture and the contributed paper): about 200 words
+    - Reasons for inviting the speaker (e.g., how the ER Invited Speaker will enhance the value of the symposium, benefits to society members from the invited lecture, and the contributed paper): about 200 words
-    - Representative papers and their citation counts" for the ER Invited Speaker (up to five papers).
-These are for reference and not used as numerical criteria for selection.
+    - Representative papers  for the ER Invited Speaker (up to five papers).
+This will be utilized as a reference for the invited speaker of ER symposium.
 3. Symposium Details
     - Symposium title (in English)
     - Symposium summary: about 200 words